nanovazquez/nanovazquez.github.com/_posts/2012-07-03-playing-with-metro-style-apps-aka-listview-generator.markdown

  * <span style="color: green; font-weight: bold; font-style:italic">New!</span> Using item no. and group.no, you can style a single item in the list
  * <span style="color: green; font-weight: bold; font-style:italic">New!</span> Use asterisk/star to add styles for **all** the items or groups

 I'm going to be updating the app based on the feedback I received these days.
-I created a repo on [GitHub](https://github.com/nanovazquez/listview-layout-generator).
-Feel free to clone it, fork it, modify the content (whatever you want).

 Some new things I'm going to implement and you'll see soon are: an export button (so you can easily get the css code), <strike>a way to identify a particular item in the list</strike>, <strike>add several styles at once</strike>, etc.

 ## Basic usage